CityOfZion/neo3-boa/README.md

 ```

 ## Docs
-Check out our [getting started documentation](https://dojo.coz.io/neo3/boa/getting-started.html) if you want to know
+Check out our [getting started documentation](https://dojo.coz.io/neo3/boa/getting-started.html) to learn how to use the
-more about the usage of our compiler.
+compiler.
 Also check our examples below for reference.

 ## Reference Examples